devzendo/digimorse/README.md

 This requires PortAudio, which I've built using CMake, and Visual Studio 2017 command line tools.
 I used the `pa_stable_v190700_20210406.tgz` file from http://files.portaudio.com/download.html and the build instructions from http://www.portaudio.com/docs/v19-doxydocs/compile_cmake.html .
-So from a 'Developer Command Prompt for VS 2017', which also contains CMake 3.10.3 on the PATH:
+So from a Visual Studio 'x64 Native Tools Command Prompt for VS 2017', which also contains CMake 3.10.3 on the PATH:
 ```
 (the .tgz file has been extracted into the 'portaudio' directory, which I am above)
 C:\Users\Matt Gumbley\Downloads> mkdir portaudio-cmake